-This challah bread scented with orange and anise requires virtually no rise time!
-You can make this even on a busy day.
+This easy challah recipe scented with orange and anise requires virtually no rise time, unlike traditional challah recipes!
+You can even make this on a busy day.
 It also cooks up in the round beautifully for your Rosh Hashanah celebrations.

 Traditionally, a home-cooked dinner with fresh baked bread is served on Friday night, prepared before sundown.
 But modern frenetic life gets in the way of this wonderful ritual.
 In reality, many of us just want to go out for dinner or order in pizza by the time Friday rolls along.
 And making challah bread from scratch that requires two rises?
 That just isn’t realistic in most busy homes.

 This simple challah recipe is the solution to modern hectic schedules.
 I learned how to make it from the doyenne of Jewish cooking, Joan Nathan, in a private cooking class at the home of my friend and fellow blogger, Dana of Foodie Goes Healthy.
 Joan learned this recipe in France while writing her cookbook Quiches, Kugels, and Couscous.

 And what a revelation it is.
 We made this bread in the course of the cooking class from dough prep to fully baked while prepping three other dishes.
 Why?
 You can make the dough in a mixer, let it rest for ten minutes, form it into a loaf and put it straight into the oven.
 Really!
 And it works every time.